 Statements such as: “A woman’s boundaries must be respected no matter what” should be considered redundant in the 21 Century.
 Sadly, we live in a reality where the prevalence of violence toward women is alarming, and in order to make a significant change we must acknowledge that this is a serious problem that concerns us all.
 If we strive for a healthy society, we have to do everything in our power to stand up against perpetuation of a culture that objectifies and dehumanizes women.
 The first step, in tackling this complex issue, is making it clear that Under No Circumstance should a survivor be held accountable for having been subjected to an assault.

 Although by no means a complete solution, as a martial arts school, our most effective contribution is empowering women by providing the knowledge and skills for increasing personal safety.
 Our women’s self-defense classes are taught by a professional martial artist; aside from addressing this growing need at the dojo since 2014, our chief instructor has also been teaching self-defense at Washburn University (to both non and criminal justice majors), and has taught numerous self-defense workshops in the community over the past 15 years.
 There are two basic, but equally important, aspects of self-defense.
 The mental aspect addresses the development of awareness of the surroundings, and mastering and channeling emotions during a potentially life threatening situation.
 The second aspect consists of physical techniques.
 When combined, these two can help turn fear into power and can prepare a woman to effectively respond in virtually any situation.
 It is a fact that studying self-defense will not guarantee 100% safety; however, women who study these skills are simply better prepared.

-Our second trimester course will begin on June 12th, at 8PM.
-This course will meet on June 12th, June 19th, June 26th and July 10th, from 8-9PM.
+Our next quarterly course will begin on August 28th, at 8PM.
+This course will meet on August 28th, September 4th, September 11th and September 18th, from 8-9PM.